mattfeltonma/query-microsoft-graph/py-ms-resource-graph-inventory/README.md

 The script keeps a log file of its activities in a file named resource_inventory.log which is stored in the directory the script is executed from.
 The log file can be used to track the scripts activities and for debugging any errors.

 The results of the query are stored in JSON format in a file with a filename specified by the user at runtime.
 This can be imported into a business intelligence tool such as PowerBI for further analysis.
+The query must use the Resource Graph query language (https://docs.microsoft.com/en-us/azure/governance/resource-graph/concepts/query-language).

 The Resource Graph is configured to page results if more than 100 records are returned.
 The script is configured to handle these paged records and will write the records to the file after all of the returned records have been retrieved.